Thinking Ahead: Buying a Home and Your 10 Year Plan

-When thinking about buying a home, there are plenty of things to take into consideration—location, size of home, architectural style, condition of the home, yard space, and surrounding landscape—just to name a few.
+When you’re thinking about buying a home, there are plenty of things to take into consideration— location, the size of the home, architectural style, condition of the home, yard space, and surrounding landscape—just to name a few.

 But beyond the basic needs and your wish list, it’s also important to think about how the home will grow and change with you and your family.
 Where do you see yourself in 5 years?
 10 years?
 Does the home still fit in with what you envision?
 If not, where do you see yourself?

 You may know exactly where you want to be in 10 years or you may have a more general idea.
 If you can see yourself in the home in 10 years, you will want to consider how the home will age, what type of maintenance will be required, and how the neighborhood might change.
 How will the market affect your purchase?
 If there is a dip, will you be able to ride it out financially?